shenglinwh/psvro/draft-jiang-sidrops-psvro.md

 - The lack of validation of replicated data from mirrored sources in both IRRs and RPKIs is a significant concern.
 This leaves room for potential inconsistencies and conflicts with the existing data, compromising the consistency of the route origin registry.
 - The absence of application security mechanisms within these protocols is another area of vulnerability.
 This lack of security measures exposes the system to potential threats (e.g., data integrity) and unauthorized access.

 On the other hand, some organizations employ authoritative RPKI or local data to disable IRR Route objects.
 This approach, adopted by RIPE NCC and IRRdv4, utilizes RPKI to validate and filter IRR Route objects.
-While this method can partially filter out the stale data in IRRs, due to the limited coverage of RPKI and the lack of effective means to resolve conflicting data between IRRs, the problem of inconsistency persists.
+Although this approach can partially eliminate outdated information in IRRs, the problem of inconsistency persists due to the limited coverage of RPKI and the absence of effective mechanisms to resolve conflicting data between IRRs.
 It is crucial to establish a effective communication mechanism among multiple route origin registry, enabling negotiation and cross-validation of conflicting or special-purpose route origin information.

 ## Summary